No Recipe Needed Homemade Crostini

 What is crostini?
 Pretty much it’s toasted bread.
 You know, that thing that you love to eat on the weekend covered in butter?
 There’s a difference in the way it’s prepared, but when it comes down to it, I’d compare it to toast.

-This lovely, crunchy bread can be used in a multitude of ways.
-It can be a garnish for a soup or salad.
-It can be served with numerous dips and spreads as the delivery vehicle.
+This lovely, crunchy bread has a multitude of uses.
+It works as a garnish for a soup or salad.
+Crostini pairs with numerous dips and spreads as the delivery vehicle.
 It can be the base of an open-faced sandwich.

 As you’ll see this recipe is really simple.
-I ask of you, the next time you want some crostini to serve with a dish, give this homemade version a try.
-Not only will you be able to proclaim that you made it, you’ll also get to choose exactly what type of bread your crostini is made from.
+I ask of you, the next time you want some crostini to serve with bruschetta, give this homemade version a try.
+Not only can you proclaim that you made it, you’ll also get to choose exactly what type of bread your crostini comes from.

 Homemade Crostini